SFTtech/openage/doc/building.md

 This command should provide required packages for Arch Linux installation:

-`sudo pacman -S --needed python python-pillow python-numpy python-pygments cython libepoxy ftgl ttf-dejavu freetype2 fontconfig harfbuzz cmake sdl2 sdl2_image opusfile opus-tools`
+`sudo pacman -S --needed python python-pillow python-numpy python-pygments cython libepoxy ttf-dejavu freetype2 fontconfig harfbuzz cmake sdl2 sdl2_image opusfile opus-tools`

 If you don't have a compiler installed, you can select between these commands to install it:
  - `sudo pacman -S --needed gcc`